-- If the AIP Gate is not achieved, no AIP Incentive bonuses are paid, regardless of performance in any other metrics. - Unless one of target Consolidated Adjusted Free Cash Flow or target Consolidated Adjusted EBITDA is exceeded, no NEO can receive an AIP Incentive bonus above the target level. - Up to the target level of bonus opportunity, achievement of the other weighted quantitative and qualitative goals are used by the Compensation Committee to increase or decrease the actual AIP Incentive bonus. - For any AIP Incentive bonus in excess of the target level, the Compensation Committee uses only Consolidated Adjusted Free Cash Flow and/or Consolidated Adjusted EBITDA achievements; the other quantitative and qualitative goals are capped at the target level.
+- If the AIP Gate is not achieved, no AIP Incentive bonuses are paid, regardless of performance in any other metrics. - Unless one of either target Consolidated Adjusted Free Cash Flow or target Consolidated Adjusted EBITDA is exceeded, no NEO can receive an AIP Incentive bonus above the target level. - Up to the target level of bonus opportunity, achievement of the other weighted quantitative and qualitative goals are used by the Compensation Committee to increase or decrease the actual AIP Incentive bonus. - For any AIP Incentive bonus in excess of the target level, the Compensation Committee uses only Consolidated Adjusted Free Cash Flow and/or Consolidated Adjusted EBITDA achievements; the other quantitative and qualitative goals are capped at the target level.
 Such cap ensures that NEOs are only awarded above target for delivering direct Company financial results for stockholders.

-For 2013, the Compensation Committee established an additional bonus opportunity under the AIP to reward NEOs for the successful integration of GenOn's operations with the Company (the AIP Synergy bonus).
-For 2013, the AIP Synergy bonus is based on cost synergies realized as of December 31, 2013.
-The Compensation Committee established target and "stretch" goals based on achievement of such cost synergies; no such incentive awards will be paid if target goals are not achieved.
-We believe that the AIP Synergy bonuses provide an additional correlation between our pay and strong performance for our stockholders, given the potential for these targets to drive exceptional value for our stockholders over the next several years.
+In 2013, due to the importance of realizing synergies through the GenOn merger, the Compensation Committee established an additional bonus opportunity under the AIP to reward NEOs for the successful integration of GenOn's operations with the Company (the AIP Synergy bonus).
+For 2014, the AIP Synergy bonus was based on annual operational synergies achieved as of December 31, 2014 on a run rate basis.
+The Compensation Committee established target and "stretch" goals based on achievement of such operational synergies; no such incentive awards were paid if the target goals were not achieved.
+We believe that the AIP Synergy bonuses provided an additional correlation between our pay and strong performance for our stockholders, given the potential for these results to drive exceptional value for our stockholders over the next several years.